 Xiao et al (2017) Biased OXTergic Modulation of Midbrain DA Systems.
 Neuron 95 368 PMID: 28669546

 Li et al (2017) A Critical Role of Presynaptic Cadherin/Catenin/p140Cap Complexes in Stabilizing Spines and Functional Synapses in the Neocortex.
 Neuron 94 1155 PMID: 28641114

 Bortone et al (2014) Translaminar inhibitory cells recruited by layer 6 corticothalamic neurons suppress visual cortex.
 J Neurosci 82 474 PMID: 24656931

 Do you know of a great paper that uses NBQX disodium salt from Tocris?
-If so please let us know.
+Please let us know.